-(Plan) - Facility director and Clinical Supervisor will utilize client satisfaction questionnaires, discharge data, and follow-up data to ensure the appropriateness and effectiveness of the agency's functioning.
+(Plan) - Facility director will utilize client satisfaction questionnaires, discharge data, and follow-up data to ensure the appropriateness and effectiveness of the agency's functioning.
 Facility Director will also track safety, satisfaction, outcomes, medication errors, incidents, and discharges.
 Data will be collected by the project director as per established procedures and then shared with the clinical staff on a monthly basis for discussion of any needed changes in procedures or programming.
 Project director will monitor the completion of the agency's follow up procedures and will utilize the data in the completion of any needed reports or programming changes.
-Corporate compliance officer will complete initial facility audits on a monthly basis and forward all outcomes to the facility director for review with the facility staff.
-Internal audits are also forwarded to the corporate office for review and correction implementation.
+Corporate compliance officer will complete facility chart audits on a monthly basis and forward all outcomes to the Project Director and Facility Director for review with the facility staff.
+(Target Date) 12-31-25

-2024 QA Problem Issues to be addressed:
+2025 QA Problem Issues to be addressed:

-- Continue to work with central intake department to assist with ensuring appropriate referrals to the program in regards to mental health and medical needs. - Ensure that all needed statistics are tracked and compiled. - Ensure that all necessary trainings are completed, to be in compliance with the Department of drug and Alcohol Programs.
+- Continue to work with central intake department to assist with ensuring appropriate referrals to the program in regards to mental health and medical needs. - Ensure that all needed statistics are tracked and compiled. - Ensure that all necessary trainings are completed to be incompliance with the Department of drug and Alcohol Programs.

-Program Evaluation of Goals and Objectives - 2023

-Joe Duffey Facility Director New Way of Life
+Program Evaluation of Goals and Objectives - 2024 Emily Silvis Facility Director New Way of Life